hjlogique/Weather-Dashboard/README.md

 - Created an application which retrieves the weather information from the [OpenWeather API](https://openweathermap.org/api), using jQuery and Ajax.
-- Analyzed the retrieved objects and thier properties to get the right information.
+- Analyzed the retrieved objects and thier parameters to get the right information.
 - Created the user interface dynamitically through jQuery using the Bootstrap components.